 An example of legacy is family property that has been handed down for generations.

 - Legacy is defined as having had a family member attend a university before you.

 An example of a legacy is a college student who applies to Harvard because his grandfather and father both went there.

-See legacy in Webster's New World
+legacy definition by Webster's New World

-See legacy in American Heritage Dictionary
+legacy definition by American Heritage Dictionary

 noun pl. leg·a·cies